Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time

-The first numerical algorithm that we propose is the \textit{DLR Euler-Maruyama}.
-This consists in first discretizing the equation of the stochastic modes with a Euler-Maruyama and the one of the deterministic modes with a Forward Euler method.
-This method is not a direct Euler–Maruyama discretization of the DLRA equations.
-Indeed, such a naive discretization would break the orthogonality of the spatial modes, which is enforced in the continuous DO equations.
-To preserve this property, we perform a \texttt{QR} decomposition at each time step to restore orthogonality, making the analysis non-standard.
-Nevertheless, the DLR-Euler Maruyama (DLR-EM) turns out to be convergent in time with the same rate as the standard Euler-Maruyama for SDEs.
-However, due to its explicit nature, a condition on the time step $\Delta t$, dependent on the smallest singular value of $C_{Y_{n}}$, is needed to reach this goal.
+The first numerical algorithm that we propose is the \textit{DLR Euler-Maruyama} scheme (DLR EM).
+It consists in discretizing the equation for the stochastic modes with an Euler-Maruyama scheme and the one for the deterministic modes with a Forward Euler method.
+To preserve the orthogonality of the deterministic basis, we perform a QR decomposition at each time iteration.
+The presence of this orthogonalization step makes the error analysis non standard.
+Nevertheless, the DLR-Euler Maruyama turns out to be convergent in time with the same order of the standard Euler-Maruyama for SDEs.
+However, due to its explicit nature, a condition on the time step $\Delta t$, depending on the smallest singular value of $C_{Y_{n}}$, is needed to reach this goal.